n-io/autocoarsening/README.md

 Publications
 ------------

+The autocoarsening extension is described in:

+* [TACO] Predictable Thread Coarsening
+Nicolai Stawinoga, Tony Field (15(2):23, June 2018)

-The coarsening pass has been used for the following publications:
+The original coarsening pass has been used for the following publications:

 * [SC13] A Large-Scale Cross-Architecture Evaluation of Thread-Coarsening Alberto Magni, Christophe Dubach, Michael O'Boyle